ranhya/ranhya.github.io/content/posts/marvel-spider-man.md

 I can tell why this game is a fan favorite on the PS4, and also a must-play for a lot of people.
 I usually wouldn't play this kind of game, I'm not a big fan of superheroes.
 However I bought this game a long time ago to play with my nephew and I finally got around to [platinuming]() it (year) years later.

-If you own a PS4 (even if you don't!)
+If you own a PS4 (or even if you don't!)
 I definitely recommend giving this one a shot.

 ## Story